 - Browser Should Atleast Run In Background (for most devices)- Even if the subscriber is not the website neither on the browser, in this case, it is important for the browser to run in the background.

 - Browser Should be Active (only for few devices) – Usually, most of the devices still show the notification if the browser is running in the background.
-However, we have observed on devices like MI (Xiaomi) browser should be open in order to receive we push notification.
+However, we have observed on devices like MI (Xiaomi) browser should be open in order to receive a web push notification.
 This is device-specific where it is mandatory for the browser to run in the foreground.

-- On using Ad blockers, Malware Blockers, or Corporate firewalls – Sometimes the ad blockers and corporate firewalls may block the URL of web push providers, due to their settings.
+- On using Adblockers, Malware Blockers, or Corporate firewalls – Sometimes the ad blockers and corporate firewalls may block the URL of web push providers, due to their settings.
 Further, sometimes the landing page URL could be listed in a Malware or Adblocker directory and can get blocked due to that.

 - Cookies and Firefox Browser – In Firefox there is a known issue that sometimes on deleting cookies, they may become unreachable.
-In this case, if you have users subscribing from firefox browser and if they delete the cookies they might not get the notification that you’ve sent.
+In this case, if you have users subscribing from the firefox browser and if they delete the cookies they might not get the notification that you've sent.
 This is not a regular case but is found in our testing at times.